-The Educational Policy Committee (EPC) voted on Dec.
-7 to approve a syllabus requirement and guidance, which passed with nearly 90% faculty approval and went into effect for the start of the spring 2021 semester.
+The faculty voted on Dec.
+7 to approve a syllabus requirement and guidance, which passed with nearly 90% approval and went into effect for the start of the spring 2021 semester.
 The policy was devised over the course of the fall semester, prompted by the difficulties created by the pandemic, however, the idea of a requirement had been brought up before the University adopted remote learning.
 The Wesleyan Student Assembly (WSA) unanimously endorsed the syllabus requirement policy on Nov.
 1, 2020.

 “Faculty shall generally distribute a syllabus within the first week of any course’s semester or term, with exceptions limited to small and upper-level (400+) and partial-credit courses,” the policy reads.
 “The syllabus…should help students understand how and where to access the information and resources they will need in order to participate fully.
 A syllabus shall not be taken to preclude flexibility, adaptation, and adjustments, so long as such revisions are clearly communicated and do not introduce additional significant burdens on students.”